Funders and Finances

 • L&I Quarterly Filings

 We simplify navigating these critical topics, ensuring your business meets regulatory standards and operates efficiently.
-Count on SIMBA for expert guidance tailored to your specific needs.
+Count on SIMBA for expert guidance tailored to your specific needs

-Small Business Resiliency Network
+Small Business Resiliency Network (SBRN)

 SIMBA is proud to be a partner with the Washington State Department of Commerce’s Small Business Resiliency Network (SBRN), offering culturally and linguistically relevant assistance and comprehensive business support services at no cost.
 Our commitment extends to entrepreneurs, small businesses, and nonprofits across Washington, with a focus on historically marginalized and underserved individuals and communities.
 We provide no-cost services to businesses and entrepreneurs in the following Eastern Washington Counties: Spokane, Lincoln, Pend Oreille, Stevens, Adams, Grant, Whitman, Garfield, Asotin, Walla Walla, Franklin and Benton Counties.